davidebersani/LinkIt/README.md

 # New version 2.2!
 ## Changelog
+- Version 3.1
+	* Now the button "Cancel" stop the programm and allow you to exit without saving
+	* Select different categories
+	* Changed icon
+	* Added script to remove LiknIt
 - Version 3.0
 	* A lot of changes have benn introduced in this version!
 A big thanks to @MisterDA
 	* Correct many typos and grammar errors.
 Improve readability, fix indentation